CaptCorpMURICA/100DaysPython/Module3/Day29/README.md

         # of the file name and the file extension.
         file_name, file_ext = os.path.splitext(file)

-        # Since the folder contains files other than `.mp3`, the program will be told to ignore all other extensions.
+        # Since the folder can contain files other than `.mp3`, the program will be told to ignore all other extensions.
         if file_ext != ".mp3":
             continue